montehurd/mediawiki-quickstart/README.md

 ./fresh_install
 ```

-Also, ensure you are running the latest Docker (or Docker Desktop) version - some older versions had bugs which prevented Mediawiki containers from running on some architectures
+Also, ensure you are running the latest Docker (or Docker Desktop) version - some older versions had bugs which prevented MediaWiki containers from running on some architectures

 # Component management (installing skins/extensions)